LeonardKnirsch/ddp_starter/README.md

 # If you are in lightning-ray-multinode, then use test-ray-cluster.sh as the sbatch script.
 sbatch <.sh script>
 ```
-TODO

 Then check out the logs in `./lightning_logs` to see if the run was successful.
-The
-`metrics.csv` contains the training and validation losses across all epochs.
 ```
 `Trainer.fit` stopped: `max_epochs=10` reached.
 ```
 means that the run was successful.
-TODO